jometzg/azure-openai-ground-up/README.md

 ```
 What can be seen from above is that it worked (there will be a different answer each time) and that it used 4 prompt tokens and 10 completion tokens.

+Try varying the *max_tokens* to see how this impacts the response.

 There are also a lot of potentially interesting HTTP headers which may be used to understand more about the service and its capacity.

 ### Task 2 - parameterising the REST call